defuncart/flutter_pseudolocalizor/README.md

 ```

 to generate `test-PSEUDO.csv`.
 This generated file can then be incorporated into your dev build using a package like [flappy_translator](https://pub.dev/packages/flappy_translator).

-Note that `patterns_to_ignore` is especially useful to avoid text replacement for certain know constructs, for instance a product name or a pattern `%myVar$d` used to parse variables from text.

 ## Limitations